Wiesmann Logo

 Wiesmann LogoWiesmann Logo PNG

 The Wiesmann logo shows technical perfection and brilliance.
-The company’s cars are unusual, with a bright and eye-catching appearance, a bit like a gecko.
+The company’s cars are unusual, with a bright, eye-catching appearance, like a gecko.
 The sign demonstrates streamlining and maneuverability.

 Wiesmann: Brand overview

 Wiesmann is a small German company that was temporarily closed in 2013 and, after a short hiatus, decided to return to the automotive market.
 It appeared in 1988 and occupied the niche of handcrafted convertibles.
-It was founded by the Wiesmann brothers – Friedhelm and Martin.
-One of them received an engineering degree, and the second was a born businessman, so he knew how to turn his brother’s profession into a profitable business.
+The Wiesmann brothers founded it – Friedhelm and Martin.
+One received an engineering degree, and the second was a born businessman, so he knew how to turn his brother’s profession into a profitable business.
 By joining forces, they opened their factory and began the production of roadsters.
 The debut model went on sale in 1993.

 Meaning and History